MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HCS_EVENT.md

 ## Description

-Provides information about an event that occurred on a compute system or process.
+The struct provides information about an event that occurred on a compute system or process.

 ## Syntax